stouffer/EvoGeoModules/manuscript/manuscript.md

 literature on host-parasite interactions assumes that the reason why some interactions are more frequent is because they reflect a significant past history of coevolution [@guim07; @mora10]; that is, the ecological constraints emerge from the evolutionary conservatism.
-If this were true, we should observe a significant, positive correlation between the probability of observing an interaction and the importance of that interaction for co-phylogenetic matching at the continental scale.
-Surprisingly, we find that neither is true here since interactions that are important for co-phylogenetic matching are not more spatially consistent (Fig. 3).
+Using a weighted Pearson's correlation between the interaction frequency, interaction contribution to co-phylogenetic matching, and the number of observations of each interaction as the weight, we observe that this is marginally true ($\rho \approx -0.11$. $t
+\approx -5.09$ with weights; $\rho \approx -0.10$, $t \approx -4.6$ without;
+both significant at $\alpha = 0.05$).
+Results are presented in Fig. 3.
+The *negative* correlation comes from the fact that high interaction-level values in PACo means *low* contribution to co-phylogenetic signal.
+Nevertheless, this result ought to be tempered by the fact that the $R^2$ of both regressions is close to $0.01$; the association between spatial consistency and contribution to co-phylogenetic signal, albeit statistically significant, explains so little variance of either quantities that it can safely be disregarded when drawing biological interpretations.
 This implies that the spatial consistency of an interaction do not reflect its evolutionary past, but rather (possibly) extant ecological processes.